Nippon Paint

 Nippon Paint Holdings Co., Ltd. (日本ペイントホールディングス株式会社, Nippon Peinto Hōrudingusu Kabushiki-gaisha) is a Japanese paint and paint products manufacturing company.
-It is the fourth largest paint manufacturer globally based on revenue in 2020.
+It is the world's fourth largest paint manufacturer, as measured by revenue in 2020.

 History

-The company, founded in 1881 by Jujiro Motegi under the name Komyosha (Yamato Jujiro Shoten).
-In 1898 the company was incorporated and renamed Nippon Paint Manufacturing, while in 1927 the company's name changed to Nippon Paint.
+The company was founded in 1881 by Jujiro Motegi under the name Komyosha (Yamato Jujiro Shoten).
+In 1898, the company was incorporated and renamed Nippon Paint Manufacturing and in 1927 the company's name was changed to Nippon Paint.

 In 1954, Nippon Paint established a 50/50 joint venture with Bee Chemical.
 In 2006, it became a wholly owned subsidiary of Nippon Paint.

-In October 2014 Nippon Paint was reorganized into a holding company and the company adopted its current name.
+In October 2014, Nippon Paint was reorganised into a holding company and the company adopted its current name.

 In August 2020, the Singaporean paints and coatings manufacturer Wuthelam Group raised its stake in Nippon Paint from 39% to 58.7% in exchange for its stake in the joint venture in Singapore.

 Nippon Paint (Singapore)

 In 1955, Goh Cheng Liang set up his first paint shop in Singapore and became the main local distributor of Nippon Paint.
 In 1962 the company set up a joint venture with Goh Cheng Liang, with a 60-40 holding, the Nipsea Management Group.
 In 1965, Nippon Paint set up its first paint manufacturing plant in Singapore.

 In November 2014, with the exception of Nippon Paint Indonesia, the NIPSEA Group officially became a subsidiary of Nippon Paint Holdings.